mbudak21/2024S/COMP341/lectures/L2 - Agents.md

 - Actions
 - Sensors

+### Search Problem
+States (configs of the world)
+Actions and costs
+Successor Function (world dynamics)
+Start sate and goal test
 # Agent Types
 - **Simple Reflex Agents:** React to the current percept with a direct action, without considering the future.
 - **Model-Based Reflex Agents:** Consider the current state and the internal model of the world to choose an action, allowing for a more informed decision than simple reflex agents.